ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/README.md

 Beyond basic error correction, these thumb keys offer enhanced functionality when combined with the Raise layer.
 Holding Raise while pressing backspace or delete escalates the operation to word-level deletion—backspace becomes "delete previous word" and delete becomes "delete next word".
 This provides efficient text editing capabilities without leaving the home row or requiring complex key combinations.

-### Auto-Correction
-I use the QMK Autocorrect feature heavily with a custom library that I fill out as I make typos.
-This can be found [here](../../../../../autocorrect).

-While there are several libraries out there for this kind of thing, most of them are focused on misspellings.
-I know how to spell, I just want to have my keyboard autocorrect *typos*.

-In the future, the autocorrect.txt file will be split into several files and concatenated before generating `autocorrect_data.h`.

 ### Tap-Hold Keys: Home Row Mods (HRMs) and Shift/Enter (SENT)
 This layout uses two tap-hold configurations:
 - **Shift/Enter (SENT)**: Hold for Shift, tap for Enter